About the Scientist Training Programme

 • a programme of workplace training, using an online e-portfolio

-• a final assessment of competence
+• a final assessment

 The training post is salaried at NHS Agenda for Change Band 6.
 On graduating, you would be eligible for statutory Clinical Scientist registration with the Health and Care Professions Council (HCPC) and would be able to apply for Clinical Scientist roles in the Health Service.